 Federal Pell Grant

 A Federal Pell Grant, unlike a loan, does not have to be repaid.
 Pell Grants are awarded only to undergraduate students who have not earned a bachelor’s or professional degree that demonstrate exceptional financial need.
-Pell Grants are awarded to students who are eligible based on the results of the FAFSA and their Expected Family Contribution (EFC).
-The amount awarded will depend on the student’s enrollment status.
-NAU uses Pell Formula 1 and considers 12 credit hours or more each semester as full-time.
+Pell Grants are awarded to students who are eligible based on the results of the FAFSA and their Student Aid Index (SAI).
+The amount awarded will depend on the student’s enrollment intensity, which refers to the percentage of full-time enrollment at which a student is enrolled, rounded to the nearest whole percent.

 The Pell Grant recalculation date (PRD) is a date in the semester when the Financial Aid Office is required to evaluate your Federal Pell Grant eligibility based on your current enrollment status.
 If the Pell Grant you were awarded does not match your current enrollment status, your award will be adjusted.
 NAU uses the semester Census Date as the Pell Grant recalculation date.
 Pell Grant recalculation will occur if there are any changes in enrollment prior to the census date.
 The award amount may be reduced or increased, as applicable.
 Any classes added after the Pell Recalculation Date will not count towards your Federal Pell Grant eligibility, regardless of the start date for the class.
 Failure to begin attendance in any course will result in a mandatory recalculation of Pell Grant eligibility.